debraysimon/thingpark-global-sim/docs/device-manager-user-guide/device-manager-settings.md

 2. Click **Switch to the advanced mode**.

-    -\> All the recipients email addresses have been copied in all alarm state areas.
+    -\&gt; All the recipients email addresses have been copied in all alarm state areas.

 3. In the Alarm state area that you want, select the recipient you do